Back to Articles

 Membership of the Council consists of Chambers of Commerce and Trade Associations, and fourteen such organisations are currently members of the Council and the Council represents more than 70% of the import/export trade.
 The Council derives its broad based representation and membership from these trade Associations.
 The Council has now opened its doors to individual companies as Associate Members so that companies in the import/export trade could have access to the Council's resources and expertise to resolve their shipping related problems.

 The Sri Lanka Shippers' Council is headed by an elected Chairman and assisted by two Vice-Chairmen who are also elected by the constituent members.

 The Ceylon Chamber of Commerce provides secretarial services to the Council and also acts as the Secretariat.

-The Council actively promotes the Sri Lankan Government's vision of making the Colombo Port a competitive Maritime & Logistics Center in the Asian region, which would result in the generation of enhanced economic activity, employment and wealth.
+The Council actively supports the Sri Lankan Government's vision of making Sri Lanka the Logistics Center in the Asian region, which would result in the generation of enhanced economic activity, employment and wealth.
 As such all Council activities have been planned and prepared to support this vision and to facilitate International trade

 The Sri Lanka Shippers' Council is a founder member of the Association of Shippers' Councils of Bangladesh, India, Pakistan and Sri Lanka (ASCOBIPS), founded in 1981 and the Asian Shippers' Council, founded in 2004.